chrisfrank/audite/README.md

 spec](https://github.com/cloudevents/spec) so that other systems can easily handle events from yours.

-- `id` uniquely identifies the event.
+- `id` uniquely identifies the event with a monotonically increasing integer.
 - `source` is name of the database table that changed.
 - `subject` is the primary key of the database row that changed.
 - `type` describes the type of change: `*.created`, `*.updated`, or `*.deleted`.